staysub/helm-command-action/README.md

 2# Helm command action

-This action executes any desired command you want after login in your registry
+This action executes any helm command supported, command FLAGS included
 1. OCI registries : ***Supported***
-2. Chartmusem : ***Supported***
+2. Chartmuseum : ***Supported***
 3. Should work for pretty much any other registry (if it doesn't, please open an issue)

 ## Usage